anup113/NewspaperScraper/README.md

 #### Download-Articles.py
-Includes the script to download all the articles used by GDELT as the source to perfoem event identificaiton for Karnataka (State of India) for year 2019
+Includes the script to download all the articles used by GDELT as the source to perform event identificaiton for Karnataka (State of India) for year 2019

 #### india_karnataka_with_districts_2019.csv
 Data which contains all the events happened in Karnataka as of year 2019 recorded